smdesai/SmartStorePerf/README.md

 ### Settings screen
 Through the settings screen one can control the shape of the records and whether to use external storage or not:
-- use external storage: whether to use external storage or not
+- use external storage: whether to use external storage or not.
-- depth: depth of json objects
+- depth: depth of json objects.
-- number of children: number of branches at each level of the json object
+- number of children: number of branches at each level of the json object.
-- key length: length of keys in json object
+- key length: length of keys in json object.
-- value length: length of leaf values in json object
+- value length: length of leaf values in json object.
-- min/max character code: smallest/largest character code to use in random strings generated for keys and leaf value
+- min/max character code: smallest/largest character code to use in random strings generated for keys and leaf value.

 Actions:
 - save: to update settings and go to console screen.
 If you change the storage type, the soup gets recreated.